TimothyLam727/cse15l-lab-reports/lab1.md

    * Since there were no arguments in the command line, the terminal took the working directory **/home** as the path and printed the files and folders inside it
    * **lecture1** was the only folder inside the working directory **/home**, therefore, the terminal printed out ```lecture1```
+   * This is not an error because the terminal autofill the empty arugment with the current working directory, which is **/home**.
+Therefore, the terminal prints out the files and folders of **/home**.